 Undermining the need for conventional treatments

 Do we really need conventional treatments or research if the answer is as simple as drinking red wine?
-In other words, what point is there to spend money on treatment if wine, herbs, fruits, etc. can cure us from it?
+In other words, what point is there to spend money on treatment if wine, herbs, fruits, etc. can cure us of it?

 Don’t get me wrong, I think we do need to broaden our spectrum and accept new and alternative ways of curing or treating cancer patients.
 However, these strategies need to be carefully validated and tested on a large cohort of subjects before being accepted as reliable alternatives.
-But if we are constantly exposed to limited studies claiming “the new and natural way to beat cancer” and rarely get to read about the true advances in cancer research, then we can expect a general scepticism against expensive treatments and research.
-People will instead turn to the more exciting and simple ”solutions”.
+But if we are constantly exposed to limited studies claiming “the new and natural way to beat cancer” and rarely get to read about the true advances in cancer research, then we can expect a general skepticism against expensive treatments and research.
+People will instead turn to more exciting and simple ”solutions”.

 Who needs medicine anyway?

 This one is related to the point above.
 Most of the times scientific publications explicitly state if their findings are preliminary.
-They may also invite readers to complete or continue the work in a specific topic (which by the way is the case with the above-mentioned wine study).
+They may also invite readers to complete or continue the work on a specific topic (which by the way is the case with the above-mentioned wine study).
 These precautions are often too boring to be added to an online article; it kind of diminishes the fun and impact.
 These parts are therefore often not mentioned by the mainstream media.
 As a result, we (the readers) might get the impression that the real advancements are in the incomplete, alternative findings and not in the boring, ongoing studies that try to understand and explain biological mechanisms.
 We fail to be informed about the not-so-sexy but more complete findings in research.